-There are three languages spoken around the Italian Alps: Ladin, German and Italian.
+Much like in neighboring Switzerland, three languages are spoken in the Italian Alps: Ladin, German and Italian.
 Names of places will always be marked in Italian and German, the famous Dolomites Lake Lago di Braies (Italian name) is also known as Pragser Wildsee (German name).
 Keep this in mind when plotting your destination in Google Maps.

 As the region does see a lot of tourists, many locals will speak enough English to be able to answer any of your questions, especially the youngsters or those working in tourism.